 Therefore let no one pass judgment on you in regard to food or drink or in respect to festival, or a new moon or a Sabbath day—things which are a mere shadow of what is to come, but the substance belongs to Christ (Col. 2:16-17).

-Clearly, the Sabbath is “a mere shadow,” that is, fleeting by nature.
-And “shadow” (Greek: skian) is the same word used by the inspired author of Hebrews for the animal sacrifices of the Old Covenant—also no longer binding on Christians.
+Clearly, the Sabbath is “a mere shadow”—that is, fleeting by nature.
+And “shadow” (Greek, skian) is the same word used by the inspired author of the letter to the Hebrews for the animal sacrifices of the Old Covenant—also no longer binding on Christians.

-For the law, having but a shadow (Greek: skian) of the good things to come, and not the exact image of the objects, is never able by the sacrifices which they offer continually, year after year the same, to perfect those who draw near (Heb.
-10:1).
+For the law, having but a shadow (Greek, skian) of the good things to come, and not the exact image of the objects, is never able by the sacrifices which they offer continually, year after year the same, to perfect those who draw near (10:1).

-Moreover, it is important to note how St. Paul uses the same division of “festivals” (annual holy days), “new moons” (monthly holy days), and “Sabbaths” (the weekly holy days) that the Old Testament uses in I Chr.
-23:31, II Chr.
-2:4, 8:12-13, 31:3, and elsewhere, when referencing Jewish holy days.
-Clearly, along with the yearly and monthly holy days—which no Christian today claims binding upon believers in Christ—the Sabbath is included in what St. Paul calls a mere shadow.
+Moreover, it is important to note how Paul uses the same division of “festivals” (annual holy days), “new moons” (monthly holy days), and “Sabbaths” (the weekly holy days) that the Old Testament uses in 1 Chronicles 23:31; 2 Chronicles 2:4, 8:12-13, 31:3; and elsewhere, when referencing Jewish holy days.
+Clearly, along with the yearly and monthly holy days—which no Christian today claims is binding upon believers in Christ—the Sabbath is included in what Paul calls a mere shadow.

-When St. Paul teaches Christians do not have to keep the Sabbath, he speaks of the holy days that were specific to the Jews.
+When Paul teaches that Christians do not have to keep the Sabbath, he speaks of the holy days that were specific to the Jews.
 He is not saying—and does not say—that we do not have to keep any holy days at all.
-In context, St. Paul is dealing with Judaizers who were telling Gentile Christians they had to be circumcised and keep the Old Covenant law that had passed away, which would include the Sabbath and other holy days, in order to be saved.
-Some overlook this fact when they use St. Paul’s epistle to the Romans against the necessity of keeping the third commandment.
+In context, Paul is dealing with Judaizers, who were telling Gentile Christians they had to be circumcised and keep the Old Covenant law that had passed away, which would include the Sabbath and other holy days, in order to be saved.
+Some overlook this fact when they use Paul’s epistle to the Romans against the necessity of keeping the Third Commandment.

 As for the man who is weak in faith, welcome him, but not for disputes over opinions.
 One believes he may eat anything, while the weak man eats only vegetables. . . .
 One man esteems one day as better than another, while another man esteems every day alike.
 Let every man be fully convinced in his own mind.
 He who observes the day, observes it in honor of the Lord.
 He also who eats, eats in honor of the Lord (14:1-6).

-During the first few decades of Church history, the question of Jewish/Gentile relations to the Church and the law was a hot topic.
-As long as the Temple was standing, Christians of Jewish descent were free to attend the Temple and keep certain aspects of the Old law, as long as they did not teach these things to be essential for salvation.
+During the first few decades of Church history, the question of Jewish-Gentile relations with the Church and the law was a hot topic.
+As long as the Temple was standing, Christians of Jewish descent were free to attend the Temple and keep certain aspects of the Old Law, as long as they did not teach these things to be essential for salvation.

 Many will claim the Catholic is in grave error here because Hebrews 4:9 declares: “So then, there remains a Sabbath rest for the people of God.”
-And I must say that a surface reading here does appear to bind Christians to the seventh day.
+And a surface reading here does appear to bind Christians to the seventh day.
 However, the context within verses 4-8 greatly clarifies things for us:

-The context makes clear the Jewish “seventh day” has been superceded, or more properly, fulfilled, in “another day,” “a certain day,” that is a new “Sabbath rest for the people of God.”
+The context makes clear that the Jewish “seventh day” has been superseded, or, more properly, fulfilled, in “another day,” “a certain day,” that is a new “Sabbath rest for the people of God.”
 What day is this?
-In Hebrews, it is not so much a day at all as it is a person—Jesus Christ.
+In Hebrews, it is not so much a day at all as it is a person: Jesus Christ.
 In fact, the entire discussion of “the Sabbath rest” disappears into the discussion of our “great high priest who has passed through the heavens, Jesus, the Son of God” (4:14ff).
-It is Jesus Christ himself who actualizes the actual “rest” that was merely foreshadowed by the Sabbath.
+It is Jesus Christ himself who actualizes the “rest” that was merely foreshadowed by the Sabbath.

 “End of discussion,” say our Protestant friends.
 “There is no longer any such thing as a day that binds Christians in the New Covenant.
 Jesus is the fulfillment of the Sabbath, not some day we have to go to church.”
 And they are actually correct, but only partially.
 Jesus is the fulfillment of the Sabbath rest in the sense that only he can actualize the “rest” the Sabbath symbolized.

-In Hebrews 10:1-26 we see movement toward tagging on the Church as fulfillment of all which was merely shadow in the Old Covenant and not just Jesus Christ in the abstract.
-And this only makes sense when we understand that “the Church” is the body of Christ, or, Christ himself extended into the world (cf. Eph.
+In Hebrews 10:1-26, we see movement toward tagging on the Church as fulfillment of all that was merely shadow in the Old Covenant and not just Jesus Christ in the abstract.
+And this makes sense only when we understand that “the Church” is the body of Christ, or Christ himself extended into the world (cf. Eph.
 1:22-23).

 For since the law has but a shadow of the good things to come, instead of the true form of those realities, it can never . . . make perfect those who draw near.

-In Scripture, whenever we see Christians meeting to worship the Lord, receive communion, to take up collections—apart from the Synagogue—it is either “daily,” or especially, it’s “on the first day of the week” (Acts 20:7, 1 Cor.
+In Scripture, whenever we see Christians meeting to worship the Lord, receive Communion, take up collections—apart from the synagogue—it is either “daily,” or especially, it’s “on the first day of the week” (Acts 20:7; 1 Cor.
 16:2).
 It is true that you often see St. Paul entering into the synagogue on the Sabbath (Acts 13:14-44, 16:13, 18:4).
-However, in each instance his purpose was to proclaim the truth about Christ to the Jews.
+However, in each instance, his purpose was to proclaim the truth about Christ to the Jews.
 These are not specifically Christian gatherings.
 But notice what we find in Acts 2:46:

 And day by day, attending the temple together and breaking bread in their homes, they partook of food with glad and generous hearts.

-St. Paul and his companions attended the temple, but “the breaking of bread” occurred in the house “churches” of Christians.
+Paul and his companions attended the temple, but “the breaking of bread” occurred in the house “churches” of Christians.
 “The breaking of bread,” by the way, is a Eucharistic phrase in St. Luke’s writings.
-For example, when St. Paul was in Troas in Acts 20:7, we read: “On the first day of the week, when we gathered together to break bread…” Luke 24:30-31 records Cleopas and an unnamed disciple’s “eyes were opened” and they recognized Jesus “in the breaking of the bread.”
-And according to Luke 24:1, 13, this encounter was also on the first day of the week!
-St. Paul never says, “On the Sabbath, when we gathered to break bread.”
+For example, when Paul was in Troas in Acts 20:7, we read: “On the first day of the week, when we gathered together to break bread.”
+Luke 24:30-31 records that Cleopas and an unnamed disciple’s “eyes were opened,” and they recognized Jesus “in the breaking of the bread.”
+And according to Luke 24:1 and 13, this encounter was also on the first day of the week!
+Paul never says, “On the Sabbath, when we gathered to break bread.”
 Instead, the “breaking of bread” in Luke 24 and in Acts 20 occurs on the first day of the week.

 So those “homes” were actually house “churches” in which “the breaking of bread” happened, and it happened on the first day of the week: Sunday.